Minuteman Career and Technical High School

 Minuteman Regional Vocational Technical High School is a Public Vocational High School (grades 9-12) located in Lexington, Massachusetts, United States.
 The school serves the towns of Acton, Arlington, Bolton, Concord, Dover, Lancaster, Lexington, Needham, and Stow.
 Minuteman is a member of the Commonwealth Athletic Conference for sports, which competes at the Division 5 level of athletics in Massachusetts.
 The school's mascot is the Mustangs, and the school's colors are navy blue, gold, and white.
 Minuteman was recognized as a National Blue Ribbon School by the Department of Education in 2018.
+Minuteman was recognized as a National Green Ribbon School by Department of Education in 2024.